LibreVR/Revive/README.md

 If you need to recenter the headset you can do so in the Steam VR dashboard by holding down the `Dashboard` button and selecting `Recenter seated position`.

+Newly installed games will give you an `Entitlement check failed` error until you reboot the Oculus service, quickest way to do that is through Oculus Home `Settings > Beta > Restart Oculus`.

 ## Oculus Home games

 1. Install Oculus Home and download the games you want to play.